Skip to the content

 Modern Slavery Statement

-Witherslack Group LTD Modern Slavery Statement - Year ended 31 August 2022
+Witherslack Group LTD Modern Slavery Statement - Year ended 31 August 2023

-This statement is made in accordance with section 54(1) of the Act and sets out The Witherslack Group’s human trafficking and slavery statement for the Group financial year ending 31st August 2022.
+This statement is made in accordance with section 54(1) of the Act and sets out The Witherslack Group’s human trafficking and slavery statement for the Group financial year ending 31st August 2023.

 The Witherslack Group is the leading provider of specialist education and related residential care for children and young people with social, emotional and mental health needs, communication difficulties and complex needs.
 We seek to conduct our business with the utmost integrity and highest ethical standards by keeping our operating procedures under constant review to prevent any practices related to human trafficking and slavery.

 We are committed to implementing ethical policies and contracts, as well as building relationships, that aim to prevent this within our business and our commercial arrangements.
+In 2024 we will be further enhancing our procurement arrangements by; implementing a new policy, a new code of conduct for all suppliers and new terms and conditions for all suppliers, which will ensure that we continue to adhere to the highest standards.

 We are committed to achieving and maintaining high standards of professional and ethical conduct amongst all colleagues.
 Our expectations are made clear through policies including, but not limited to, the Anti-Bribery and Corruption Policy, the Bullying and Harassment Policy, the Equality and Diversity Policy and the Disciplinary Policy.

-We have a clear and rigorous Whistleblowing (Protected Disclosure) policy and all colleagues are encouraged to report and expose unethical or inappropriate procedures, practice, or behaviour.
+We have a clear and rigorous Whistleblowing (Protected Disclosure) policy, and all colleagues are encouraged to report and expose unethical or inappropriate procedures, practice, or behaviour.
 We aim to ensure that all members of our community feel safe in the knowledge that they can voice any concerns in confidence and that they will be taken seriously and dealt with appropriately.

 As a provider of services to children in a highly regulated sector, our pre-employment and recruitment checks are particularly rigorous.
 These include comprehensive checks of an applicant’s right to work in the UK and suitability to work with children.
 All supply agencies we choose to partner with are required to comply with the same statutory safeguarding checks.
 We monitor and audit our recruitment processes and we continually develop all areas of our training as part of our overall continuous improvement efforts.